Quick Facts - BSNDPD

 Registered Dietitian Requirements

-In addition to successful completion of a DPD, to become a registered dietitian (RD) a student must accomplish the following:
+In addition to successful completion of a Didactic Program in Dietetics (DPD), to become a registered dietitian (RD) a student must accomplish the following:

 - Obtain a minimum of a baccalaureate degree from an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited program and U.S. regionally accredited college or university.